-If you're one of the tens of millions of Americans who will experience the Great American Total Solar Eclipse on Aug.
-21, hopefully you've heard by now that you're going to need eye protection for the big event.
+If you plan to experience the Great South American Total Solar Eclipse on July 2, hopefully you've heard by now that you're going to need eye protection for the big event.

 But not all solar viewers are created equal.
 Using the wrong gear (or using it incorrectly) can burn your retinas, causing irreparable damage to your eyes.

-Whether you're looking for a new pair of eclipse glasses or you've already purchased some form of eye protection, here's what you need to know to avoid burning your eyes during the solar eclipse.
-[Total Solar Eclipse 2017: Path, Viewing Maps and Photo Guide]
+Whether you're looking for a new pair of eclipse glasses or you've already purchased some form of eye protection, here's what you need to know to avoid burning your eyes during a solar eclipse.

 When it comes to solar-eclipse glasses and other solar viewers, it's important to ensure that the product you're using is safe and effective at blocking harmful radiation from the sun.
 Just because something looks like suitable eye protection doesn't mean it's safe to use.
 Even if a product is advertised as a solar viewer, it's important to look for a label that says ISO, which stands for the International Organization for Standardization.